U.S. clerk jailed for gay marriage defiance; dispute goes on

 A Democrat, Davis earns about $80,000 a year in the elected office, according to state officials.
 In explaining his decision to jail her, Bunning said he did not think a fine would be effective.

-Davis is being legally represented at no cost by Liberty Counsel, a Florida-based Christian religious advocacy organization.
+Davis is being legally represented at no cost by Liberty Counsel, a Florida-based Christian religious advocacy organisation.

 Back in Morehead, Kentucky, phones at the clerk's office rang busy and a sign on the door from Davis said the office was closed for the day as she and her staff appeared in Ashland for the hearing.
 The sign said the office would reopen on Friday.